 \section{Results and Discussion}

-First we produce the final state particles using the PACIAE~\cite{17,18} model.
-In the PACIAE simulations, we assume that hyperons are heavier than $\Lambda$ decay already.
-The model parameters are fixed on the default values given in PYTHIA model.
-However, the $K$ factor as well as the parameters parj(1), parj(2) and parj(3), relevant to the strange production in PYTHIA, are given by fitting the PHENIX data of $p$, $\bar{p}$ in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 62.4 GeV by the 0-10\% centrality with 3.0 $<$ $|y|$ $<$ 3.9 and 0.5 $<$ $p_{T}$ $<$ 4.5~\cite{27} and the STAR data of $\Lambda$, $\bar{\Lambda}$ in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV by the 0-10\% centrality with $|y|$ $<$ 0.5 and $p_{T}$ $<$ 5~\cite{28}, as shown in Tab.~\ref{biao1}.
-The fitted parameters of $K$ = 3 (default value is 1 or 1.5), parj(1) = 0.15 (0.1), parj(2) = 0.45 (0.3) and parj(3) = 0.65 (0.4).
-And the yields $dN/dy$ of $\Bar{d}$ is calculated by the DCPC model in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV by 0-10\% centrality with $|y|$ $<$ 0.9 and 0.2 $<$ $p_{T}$ $<$ 0.9, we calculated the $\Delta m$ = 0.0003, the results from our model agree well with the experimental data from STAR~\cite{29}.
+We use the PACIAE~\cite{17,18} model to generate the final state of the particles.
+The hyperons are heavier than $\Lambda$ in the PACIAE model.
+The values of the model parameters are fixed with the values given by PYTHIA model.
+Additionally, the values of the parameters $K$ factor, parj(1), parj(2), and parj(3), corresponding to the PYTHIA strange productions, are given by fitting the PHENIX data of $p$, $\bar{p}$ in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 62.4 GeV by the 0-10\% centrality with 3.0 $<$ $|y|$ $<$ 3.9 and 0.5 $<$ $p_{T}$ $<$ 4.5~\cite{27} and the STAR data of $\Lambda$, $\bar{\Lambda}$ in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV by the $0-10\%$ centrality with $|y|$ $<$ 0.5 and $p_{T}$ $<$ 5~\cite{28}, which are shown in Tab.~\ref{biao1}.
+Then we have the fitted parameters with $K$ = 3, parj(1) = 0.15, parj(2) = 0.45, and parj(3) = 0.65.
+The yields dN/dy of $\Bar{d}$ is calculated by the DCPC model in Cu+Cu collisions at $\sqrt{S_{NN}}$ $=$ 200 GeV by $0-10\%$ centrality with $|y|$ $<$ 0.9 and 0.2 $<$ $p_{T}$ $<$ 0.9, we calculate the $\Delta m$ = 0.0003.
+The results from our model agree well with the experimental data from the STAR Collaboration \cite{28}.